murar8/stm32-HD44780/README.md

 ## Configuration

 Before starting to use the library you are going to need to select your target architecture.
-This is done by defining a preprocessor symbol corresponding to the target architecture.
+This is done by defining a corresponding preprocessor symbol.
 The possible architectures are listed below:

 -   `STM32F0`
 -   `STM32F1`